Which eligible assets are compatible with comonotonic capital requirements?: Examples

-{\bf Proof of Proposition~\ref{prop: distortions}}.
-The ``if'' implication is clear since under any of the two conditions the risk measure $S$-$\CD_\mu$ is simply a multiple of $\CD_\mu$, which is comonotonic.
+\begin{proposition} The risk measure $S$-$\CD_\mu$ is comonotonic if and only if one of the following conditions holds: \begin{enumerate}[(i)] \item $\mu(\{1\})=1$ (so that $\CD_\mu(X)=-\E[X]$ for all $X\in L^\infty$). \item $S$ is risk-free. \end{enumerate} \end{proposition} \begin{proof} The ``if'' implication is clear since under any of the two conditions the risk measure $S$-$\CD_\mu$ is simply a multiple of $\CD_\mu$, which is comonotonic.
 In particular, if $\mu({1})=1$, then we clearly have $\CD_\mu(X)=-\E[X]$ for any $X\in L^\infty$ so that

 for all $X\in L^\infty$.
 To prove the ``only if'' implication, assume that $S$-$\CD_\mu$ is comonotonic but $\mu(\{1\})<1$.
 Then, it follows from Lemma~\ref{lem:avar} that any nonconstant $X\in L^\infty$ satisfies $\CD_\mu(X)>-\E[X]$ and therefore